Setting up Freeola E-mail in Windows Live Mail

-Welcome to the Freeola Internet customer support pages.
-This guide is designed to help with setting up your Freeola e-mail address on Windows Live Mail when using the free email or Email Freedom services.
+This guide is designed to help with setting up a Freeola email address within Windows Live Mail.
 For more internet help topics please visit our main Support Page.

 If this is the first time that you have launched Windows Live Mail you should automatically be shown a form similar to the one pictured below.
 If this shows, please proceed to step 4.